-For many people, a case is an important accessory to have as soon as they get their hands on their new phone to make sure that it never gets scratched.
-Similarly, for a lot of people, a screen protector is just as important, even if most modern phones are being made with increasingly tougher glass.
+For many people, a case is an essential accessory to have as soon as they get their hands on their new phone to make sure that it never gets scratched.
+Similarly, a screen protector is just as important for many people, even if most modern phones are being made with increasingly tougher glass.

-Nevertheless let’s just clarify an important point: A mobile screen protector is something that can protect your phone against physical damage.
-However, not all screen protectors are the same, but, I guess you already knew this.
-As I always say, the better the screen protector you own, the longer your phone screen is going to last.
+However, not all screen protectors are the same.
+The better the screen protector you own, the longer your phone screen is going to last.

 The big question is, do you know everything needed to choose the best screen protector for your smartphone?

-Once you start shopping for screen protectors online, you will see lots of different terms and specifications, things such as Gorilla Glass, 9H hardness, oleophobic coating, TPU, etc. and the 2 most common types of material used are plastic and tempered glass.
+When scrolling through Amazon or other online stores for screen protectors, you will see lots of different terms and specifications, such as Gorilla Glass, 9H hardness, oleophobic coating, TPU, etc. We will get to that later.
+But now, let's talk about the two most common types of screen protectors based on the material.

 A. TPU plastic screen protector

 TPU (thermoplastic polyurethane) is chemically-enhanced plastic that boasts scratch resistance, elasticity, oil and grease resistance, and increased toughness.
 Since the material is elastic, it has limited "self-healing" abilities.

 And plastic screen protectors get scratches easily, and unfortunately, the scratches are typically permanent.
 Another limitation is that they are more likely to have poor fingerprint resistance, and they usually don't provide 100% screen coverage (for example, the edges of the Samsung Galaxy S8).

 The biggest advantage of plastic screen protectors is that they are cheap; most cost less than $10. (typically between $1 and $10)